wvlet/airframe/README.md

   - [pros] Can validate the presence of dependencies at compile time.
   - [pros] Fast since all binding codes are generated at compile time.
   - [cons] Less flexible (e.g., No dynamic type binding)
-  - [cons] Need to enumerate all dependencies in the same scope (long code).
+  - [cons] Need to enumerate all dependencies in the same scope (lengthy code).

 - Run-time dependency injection
   - [pros] Allows dynamic type binding.
   - [cons] Missed binding founds as a runtime error

+Airframe belongs to a runtime dependency injection library, and resolves several short-comings of Google Guice (lack of lifecycle manager, difficulty of binding third-party objects, etc.).
+We also have implemented Scala-friendly DI syntax in Airframe.
+For the performance reason, Airframe uses Scala macros to generate binding code as much as possible (except dynamic type binding, which cannot be found at compile-time).
+To use Airframe, you don't need to understand the whole concept of DI and features in the existing DI frameworks.
+Just `bind`-`design`-`build` objects.
+That is all you need to know!

 # LICENSE